The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/advanced-guide.md

 ## Death recovery

 Deaths on Bard can be very punishing.
-There's only so much you can do to recover, but here are some general tips.
+There's only so much you can do to recover, but here are some general tips -

 If you did not miss a song application while you were dead, you don't have much choice.
 Get your next song up when it's available / when you'd use it normally.